tyagi-alok/NewYorkTimesArticles/README.md

 -> Aims to keep everything simple, but modular and reusable.

+-> Dev,QA and live environments have been created for the comfiguration management.

 Build, Test.

 -> App can be run manually through Xcode inbuilt system by pressing command +R.